metakuna/build-metakuna-site/posts/how-to-solve-it/post.md

+# Foreword to the 1990 edition of How to Solve It

 Last year I stumbled across a book that I had heard of in the university library, the 1990 edition of <i>How to Solve It</i> by George Polya.
 The book itself was good, but nothing I didn't expect.
 However the foreword keeps coming back to me, to the extent that I find myself looking it up a year later.
 I managed to find it online so here it is if you want to read it:

 <img src="foreword/11.png"/>